Hillel Slovak: Musical style and legacy

 Slovak's work was one of the major contributing factors to Red Hot Chili Peppers' early sound.
 When Kiedis and Flea were searching for a new guitarist to replace Slovak, Kiedis likened the experience to "shopping for a new Mom and Dad" because of his influence over the band.
 Flea, who originally listened exclusively to jazz, added that Slovak introduced him to a new genre of music, saying that "it was Hillel who first got me into hard rockin'".
 He was also a huge influence on a young John Frusciante, who would later replace him as guitarist in the band.
 Frusciante based a lot of his playing style on Slovak's work, and explained, "I learned everything I needed to know about how to sound good with Flea by studying Hillel's playing and I just took it sideways from there."
 Just like Slovak before him, Frusciante developed a heroin addiction.
 Unlike Slovak, Frusciante eventually managed to break and defeat the habit.
 The songs "Knock Me Down" (from Mother's Milk), "My Lovely Man" (from Blood Sugar Sex Magik), "This is the Place" (from By the Way), and "Feasting on the Flowers" (from The Getaway) were written about or as tributes to Slovak.
+The title of the song "Otherside" (from Californication) is also a tribute to Slovak.
 The band's 1987 cover version of Jimi Hendrix's song "Fire", recorded with Slovak and previously only released on the "Fight Like a Brave" single and The Abbey Road EP, was included on 1989's Mother's Milk along with an image of one of Slovak's paintings inside the album's booklet.
 In 1999, a book titled Behind the Sun: The Diary and Art of Hillel Slovak was published.
 The book was authored by Slovak's brother, James Slovak, and features writings from his brother's diaries, paintings, photos and hand-written notes from Kiedis and Flea.

 On December 7, 2011, Red Hot Chili Peppers were announced as 2012 inductees to the Rock and Roll Hall of Fame.
 Slovak's brother James accepted the award on his behalf and gave a speech honoring his brother.
 In an interview with Rolling Stone, Kiedis expressed his excitement with Slovak's induction, explaining "He's a beautiful person that picked up a guitar in the 1970s and didn't make it out of the 1980s, and he is getting honored for his beauty".
 Flea echoed those comments on the same day: "Hillel grew up loving rock and roll so much, he hasn't been here for some time, but I know how much it would mean to him.
 It's a powerful thing."